acoli-repo/olia/docs/index.md

 |	OLiA Top-Level Ontology	|	top-level concepts of the OLiA Reference Model for morphosyntax, morphology and syntax	|	<http://purl.org/olia/olia-top.owl>	|

-## OLiA Annotation Models
+## Annotation Models

-Models for morphosyntax, morphology and syntax annotation for individual languages are listed in a [separate document](models.html).
-[Discourse extensions](#olia-discourse-extensions) and [linguistic thesaurus](#bll---bibliography-of-linguistic-literature-thesaurus) are described separately below.
+OLiA Annotation Models for morphosyntax, morphology and syntax annotation for individual languages are listed in a [separate document](models.html).
+[Discourse extensions](#olia-discourse-extensions) and [linguistic thesaurus](#linguistic-thesaurus) are described separately below.

-Annotation models for the **cross-linguistic annotation** of morphosyntax, morphology and syntax annotation include
+OLiA Annotation Models for the **cross-linguistic annotation** of morphosyntax, morphology and syntax annotation include

 <table border=1 cellpadding=0 >
 <tr >